Introduction to the 2022 Edition

 Parochial church councils – meetings

 The Rules no longer specify a minimum number of PCC meetings which must be held each year.
-Instead, the PCC is required to hold a sufficient number of meetings to enable the efficient transaction of its business: see Rule M23(1).
+Instead, the PCC is required to hold a sufficient number of meetings to enable the efficient transaction of its business: see rule 23(1).

 Parochial church councils – conduct of business by correspondence

-The Rules now make mandatory provision for the representation of mission initiatives (i.e. initiatives that are established by bishops’ mission orders) on deanery synods where the bishop so directs: see Rule 24.
-They also provide for persons who worship in mission initiatives to be eligible for election to diocesan synods and the General Synod: see Rule 36 and Rule 50.
+The Rules make mandatory provision for the representation of mission initiatives (i.e. initiatives that are established by bishops’ mission orders) on deanery synods where the bishop so directs: see rule 24.
+They also provide for persons who worship in mission initiatives to be eligible for election to diocesan synods and the General Synod: see rule 36 and rule 50.

-The new Rules provide for the number of habitual worshippers in mission initiatives to be taken into account – together with the numbers of parish electoral rolls – when apportioning the seats in the General Synod’s House of Laity between the dioceses: see Rule 49.
+The Rules provide for the number of habitual worshippers in mission initiatives to be taken into account – together with the numbers of parish electoral rolls – when apportioning the seats in the General Synod’s House of Laity between the dioceses: see rule 49.

 House of Laity of the General Synod